ChickenKyiv/awesome-git-article/c-git-workflows-course/Slides2/b-feature-workflow/1-index.md

 This switches the repo to the master branch, pulls the latest commits and resets the repo's local copy of master to match the latest version.

+Then you creating a new branch for working on separated issue/feature.